This post is a report on my results after 3 months of physician coaching and my review of the Alpha Coaching Experience.

 The money I spent on coaching wasn’t small, but I see it as a good investment into burnout prevention.
 By learning to separate my thoughts from my circumstances, I feel that I can finally maximize both my personal and professional potential.
 I’d also venture a guess that this small investment will unlock magnitudes more return via my other business pursuits.

 If you think physician coaching is for you, I heartily recommend the Alpha Coaching Experience with Jimmy Turner, MD.
 If you have questions, I’ll be happy to schedule a 15 minute call with you to discuss my experience (just email me).
-Learn more here and get on their waitlist now for $500 off and a free copy of my eBook “How to Control Your Financial Destiny.”
+Learn more here and get on their waitlist now for a free copy of my eBook “How to Control Your Financial Destiny.”

 Do you have questions?
 Comment below or email me if you’re considering signing up!